newmag/git-test/readme.md

-# Git and Github Course
+# Git and Github Test

-Crash course for Git
+Crash test for Git